CES 22 in pictures: Despite COVID, the cool tech showed up

 Samsung showed off a new computer monitor called the Odyssey Ark (below), which is extremely curved for more immersive gaming, working, or both.
 Samsung also exhibited off various prototypes of tri-folding and rollable smartphones and tablets.

-Sometimes you don’t need new tech, just better packaging: the 2022 versions of Samsung’s Frame televisions (below) have a matte finish that makes artwork look more like paintings on canvas.
+Sometimes you don’t need new tech, just better packaging: The 2022 versions of Samsung’s Frame televisions (below) have a matte finish that makes artwork look more like paintings on canvas.
 Interior designers are going to love it.

 Webcams for the Zoom Age

-This was the first CES featuring many products that were designed after the pandemic started, and nowhere is that more apparent than in computers.
-In the past, PC vendors worked to minimize bezels at all costs, but all the new HP and Lenovo laptops at CES 2022 have slightly thicker top bars with better cameras and microphones, reflecting the fact that video conference calls are a bigger part of work life–whether or not we make it back to the office.
+This was the first CES featuring many products that were designed after the pandemic started, and nowhere was that more apparent than in computers.
+In the past, PC vendors worked to minimize bezels at all costs.
+But all the new HP and Lenovo laptops at CES 2022 have slightly thicker top bars with better cameras and microphones, reflecting the fact that video conference calls are a bigger part of work life–whether or not we make it back to the office.

-Accessories brand Anker took the add-on webcam to its logical extreme: the $220 B600 Video bar combines a webcam, microphone, speaker system, and a light bar.
+Accessories brand Anker took the add-on webcam to its logical extreme: The $220 B600 Video bar combines a webcam, microphone, speaker system, and a light bar.

 Lenovo ThinkBook Plus